yrarjun59/yrarjun59/README.md

 ## 🌟 About Me
 Namaskar 🙏
-I’m a developer who experienced a turning point after the release of ChatGPT.
-It inspired me to dive deeply into the world of Artificial Intelligence.
+I’m a Python developer now delving into the world of Artificial Intelligence.

 ### 🚀 Current Focus
 - **Learning:** Generative AI, Large Language Models (LLMs), and Prompt Engineering using free APIs.